 legalsuper’s digital team has also reported that it has been a “seamless process to serve up a mobile responsive site without compromising on the look and feel”.
 This was important for the super fund as its mobile visits had been steadily increasing as a proportion of overall traffic to the site in the 12 months prior to launch.

 Having a headless CMS has also laid the foundations for legalsuper to use other channels to display content in the future.

-Kentico Cloud has given us the flexibility to test, learn, improve, repeat.
+Kentico Kontent has given us the flexibility to test, learn, improve, repeat.
 We embrace human centred design methods and this site is our constantly evolving prototype.
 Expertly implemented by the team at Luminary, our new site has enabled us to deliver on our promise of making it easier for members and employers to manage their super admin, so that they can sleep well at night not worrying about their financial future.

 Meet the legalsuper team

 Find out more about the key team members.